When people ask me what diet do I follow (Atkins? Paleo? Primal?) I say “none of the above,” and explain that basically I try to “eat clean.”

 I’m sure you’ve heard it all before – shop mostly the perimeters of the store for fresh produce, meat and dairy and avoid the junk-laced inside aisles as much as possible (though staples such as olive oil do live there too); when buying packaged foods, read the ingredients list carefully and don’t buy the product if it contains anything that you don’t recognize; when possible, choose local and organic produce and grass-fed meat and dairy.

 Still, “clean eating” remains a vague term because different people use it in different ways.
-For example, sugar might be considered fine by some, while others see it as highly processed and therefor unclean.
-The same goes for grains.
+For example, sugar in moderation might be considered fine by some, especially natural sugars like honey and maple syrup, while others see it as toxic.
+Some consider carbs as unhealthy and believe that we should all limit our carbs, while others say it all depends on how active we are and on how well our metabolism is working.
+Some (the Paleo community especially) avoid grains completely, while others believe that properly prepared grains (usually soaked and sprouted) are OK in small quantities.
 And what about an organic, BPA-free can of chopped tomatoes?
 Should you avoid that too, and always peel and chop fresh tomatoes?

 She baked a homemade blueberry muffin, and bought three – one from Whole Foods, one from the Safeway bakery, and one from Little Debbie.
 She placed each of the muffins in a clean, sealed plastic container, at room temperature, and checked them each day for signs of spoilage or mold.
 Her hypothesis was that the muffins would spoil in order of junkiness, so that the homemade muffin would spoil first, followed by the Whole Foods muffin, then the Safeway bakery muffin and the Little Debbie muffin would spoil last.